Deborah Peppard - HR Director

 Try and avoid the use of email as much as possible.
 It’s amazing how a tool that has revolutionised productivity in workplaces around the world has now become a hindrance to the very productivity it created.

-Relationships, which are the cornerstone of employee engagement, are fostered via face-to-face communication.
+Relationships, which are the cornerstone of employee engagement, are fostered via face-to-face communication where subtle body language queues play an important role when it comes to imparting messages.
 Email also tends to distort your tone, where what you intend to communicate isn’t the message that’s delivered - the written word is very easy to misinterpret.

 3. Making decisions without explanations.

 Managers running a hectic business, rushed off their feet and in the heat of the moment, can’t be blamed for issuing instructions without a second’s thought.
 But the possibility of any decisions and directions being embraced by your team are reduced significantly when you don’t take the time to explain the reasons behind them.
 Provide your employees with clarity on your thinking so there’s no calamity in their thinking.

 Think about how you deliver your messages.
 Are you connecting with your team?
 Do you they truly understand your intent and are they engaged in the process.
 Provide clarity, speak with them when possible and clear up any doubt and without doubt, you will see improvement in your team's responses.

 In order to make changes to your style or to an entrenched cultural communication process, you need to be aware of mistakes being made.
 But sometimes extra help may be needed and if this is the case, call or email us and we will help you with an appropriate solution tailored to meet the needs of your business.

 The HR Staff n' Stuff team all contribute to our blogs.
 Enjoy the read!